Maureen O'Hara: Reception and character

-She was friends with Zanuck and Harry Cohn, the boss of Columbia Pictures, who was notorious for being the "nastiest man in Hollywood", Film executives respected the fact that she was bold and completely honest towards them.
+She was friends with Zanuck and Harry Cohn, the boss of Columbia Pictures, who was notorious for being the "nastiest man in Hollywood".
+Film executives respected the fact that she was bold and completely honest towards them.
 O'Hara declared that she had "never had a temperamental fit in my life", but did admit to walking off the set in disgust at George Montgomery nearly choking her to death with a kiss during the filming of Ten Gentleman from West Point.

-Teetotal and a non-smoker, O'Hara rejected the Hollywood party lifestyle, and was relatively moderate in her personal grooming.
+Teetotaler and non-smoker, O'Hara rejected the Hollywood party lifestyle, and was relatively moderate in her personal grooming.
 In her earlier career she refused to appear to smoke and drink on screen, and it was only later that she relented to avoid being out of a job.
 O'Hara was considered to be prudish in Hollywood.
 Malone wrote that "her attitude towards sex bordered on puritanical at times, which wasn't what one expected from a sex symbol".
 When asked why she would not pose for scantily clad photographs O'Hara remarked: "I come from a very strict family, and I can't do some of the things other actresses can because my folks in Dublin would think I turned out bad", and in 1948 she stated that she wouldn't be photographed in a bathing suit "Because I don't think I looked like Lana Turner in a bathing suit, frankly.
 O'Hara later commented that "I'm not prudish but my training was strict".
 She believed that her fastidious lifestyle took its toll on her career.
 She once said, "I'm a helpless victim of a Hollywood whispering campaign.
 Because I don't let the producer and director kiss me every morning or let them paw me they have spread around town that I am not a woman, that I am a cold piece of marble statuary" and "I wouldn't throw myself on the casting couch, and I know that cost me parts.
 I wasn't going to play the whore.
 That wasn't me".
 She vented her frustration on not being given edgier roles in an interview with the Los Angeles Times, saying "Producers look at a pretty face and think: 'She must have got this far on her looks'.
-Then comes along a girl with a plain face and they think, 'She must be a great actress, she isn't pretty'.
+Then comes along a girl with a plain face, and they think, 'She must be a great actress, she isn't pretty'.
 So they give her the glamour treatment and the pretty girl gets left behind".
 O'Hara believed that she missed out on a number of roles in some of the classic black-and-white films, because her looks were shown to great advantage in Technicolor productions.
 Such was her natural beauty that she was one of the few actresses in Hollywood during her career to not undergo cosmetic surgery, though she had one crooked tooth with which she refused to part.